adhyanchawla/job-search-made-easy/README.md

 # job-search-made-easy
 Automation Project using Puppeteer and NodeJs library made during hackathon conducted by Pepcoding Education Pvt Ltd

- Due to COVID-19 many people have lost their job It is hard to find a new job in a market where job opportunities are limited and unemployment rates are rising.
+Due to COVID-19 many people have lost their jobs.
+It is hard to find a new job in a market where job opportunities are limited and unemployment rates are rising.

 This project avails the job seekers to search for a job according to their job requirements efficiently.
 The target website that has been scraped is www.indeed.com.